 In addition to planetary science internships, all Florida Tech students are encouraged to participate in research projects.
 This may entail hands-on observations with our telescopes or working with data from spacecraft such as the Hubble Space Telescope, the Cassini mission, or the Kepler Space Telescope.

 All physics and space sciences students are well prepared for entry-level planetary science jobs in high-tech corporations that have research and development divisions, particularly those with ties to the aerospace industry.

-Graduates are and have been employed at companies such as Harris, Lockheed-Martin, Boeing, DRS Optronics, Malin Space Science Systems, Kennedy Space Center, NASA Goddard and the Space Telescope Science Institute.
-The outlook for planetary science careers can be studied by referencing both Earth science and space science industries.
-According to the bureau, jobs in space and atmospheric science are expected to increase by 11 percent through 2020, as fast as the average for all occupations.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The outlook for planetary science careers can be studied by looking at both Earth Science and Space Science industries.
+According to the Bureau, jobs in space and atmospheric science are expected to increase by 11% through 2020, as fast as the average for all occupations.
 This growth is expected in both the government at national laboratories and the private sector as weather forecasting and space travel continue to become more sophisticated.